TheirStack/data-engineer-2025-test/README.md

 - they all have different company names
 - some records may have domain and host information
 - some records may have the LinkedIn slug or URL of the company
-- some records may have the company industry
-- some records may have the same or similar company logos

 The company name alone is not enough to identify the same company across the different sources.
 Using the company name alone, we may end up merging information from different companies that have the same name.
 And we'd fail to merge multiple records with different names that refer to the same company.